US GDP (Q4 2024 — second estimate)

-• Residential investment remained significantly constrained, down 4.3% in Q3, but the decline was revised up by 0.7ppt.
-While the worst of the housing sector correction is behind us, historically low affordability – made worse by the recent rebound in mortgage rates and slower income growth – will cap residential investment growth in the coming quarters.
-Construction activity is, however, still likely to benefit from an undersupplied housing market.
+• Residential investment rebounded 5.4% in Q4 following a 4.3% contraction in Q3.
+While the worst of the housing sector correction is behind us, historically low affordability will cap residential investment growth in the coming quarters.
+Construction activity is still likely to benefit from an undersupplied housing market, but labor constraints from reduced immigration could restrain activity and pressure costs.

 The views reflected in this article are the views of the author(s) and do not necessarily reflect the views of Ernst & Young LLP or other members of the global EY organization.